Skip to content

 6. Consequences of Setting OTIF Standard Too High Or Too Low

 Setting the OTIF standard too high can lead to unrealistic expectations and unnecessary costs, resulting in constant delivery failures.
 On the other hand, setting it too low can result in subpar performance and decreased customer satisfaction.
 So, the standard should be challenging yet achievable.
 Moreover, a metric should not be set in stone.
-Indeed, the metric should be geared toward continuous improvement without compromising service quality.
-Lastly, setting the OTIF metric needs to be balanced with customer needs, the competition, and costs to achieve the metric standard.
+Most importantly, the metric should be geared toward continuous improvement without compromising service quality.
+Lastly, when shippers set their OTIF goals, they must balance it against customer needs, the competition, and costs to achieve the metric standard.

 7. How Poor Data Quality Affects Both OTIF Measurements and the Ability to Take Corrective Action.

-First, most supply chain operations need to get OTIF-related data from multiple systems to measure OTIF.
+The first challenge is that most supply chain operations need to get OTIF-related data from multiple systems to measure OTIF.
 This type of data integration is difficult.
-For instance, these systems can include order fulfillment, shipping, TMS, carrier, WMS, and ERP to name a few.
+For example, these systems can include order fulfillment, shipping, TMS, carrier, WMS, and ERP to name a few.
 At its core, OTIF data encompasses a diverse range of systems, various data formats, and numerous communication protocols within supply chains.
-Complicating matters further, this data is often fragmented, duplicated, ambiguous, and riddled with inaccuracies.
-This leads to tedious and error-prone processes for both measuring OTIF as well as for diagnosing specific deficiencies in order to take effective action to improve operations.

 8. Do We Need an Universal Standard for OTIF Or Just Make It Understandable?

 While a universal standard for OTIF would foster industry-wide consistency, this may not be the best approach.
 Indeed with the wide variety of supply chain operations across different sectors, a one-size-fits-all approach may be impractical as well as not meet operational needs.
 As stated previously, what is most important is to ensure that the OTIF metric is clear and understandable within your specific operation.
-Specifically, it needs to be tailored to meet your customers’ needs, and reflective of your logistical capabilities.
+Ultimately, a successful OTIF program must be strategically balanced to meet customer expectations, remain competitive within your cost structure, and align with your organization’s logistical capabilities.
 For a more detailed discussion on the merits of standardizing OTIF measurements, see McKinsey’s article, Defining ‘on-time, in-full’ in the consumer sector.

 More References.